Town hall meeting: 21st century

 In 2009, Tea Party groups opposed to the proposed health care reform legislation began attending town halls to express their disagreement with the legislation.
 The large and vocal crowds led some representatives to cancel or scale back their town hall events.
 Representative Brian Baird canceled his live town hall meetings after receiving death threats, choosing to hold a telephone conference call with his constituents instead.

 Town hall meetings by teleconference or online grew in popularity.
-Obama held some as sitting President, starting in 2011.
+Obama held some as sitting president, starting in 2011.
 Federal agencies have held town halls on Twitter since at least 2013.
 Some politicians have held AMAs on Reddit, which have similar formats.

 In 2017, constituents opposed to repeal of that same health care act began attending town halls to express their disagreement with abolishing the legislation.
+In 2025, the chairman of the National Republican Congressional Committee encouraged representatives to move their town hall meetings online after a number were flooded by constituents opposed to the Trump administration's policies.
 In districts where elected representatives have not scheduled town halls, some constituents have publicly petitioned for meetings.
 Creative requests for town hall meetings include humorous flyer and sticker campaigns as well as songs.
 Some constituents have held mock town halls, using a cardboard cutout or empty chair, to stand in for elected representatives who decline to meet with them.